First published in the Natural Parent Magazine.

 What insights can I bring to this topic?

 Running the Peaceful Parent Institute, I’m in the profession of listening to the deeper and very complex issues that my clients are experiencing.
-Counsellors and parent educators have perhaps gained a different perspective through their long hours spent as compassionate witnesses to the many and varied challenges that covid has brought to families.
-I worked extensively with families during the pandemic, as did many of my Certified Instructors and ‘in training’ parent coaches.
-Not just in New Zealand but around the globe.
-Each family faces different challenges and also each parent has a different frame through which they view those challenges.
+This gives me perhaps a different perspective in that I’ve been a compassionate witness to the many and varied challenges that covid has brought to families, not just in New Zealand but around the globe.
+As have many of our Certified Peaceful Parenting Instructors.
+Each family faces different challenges but also each parent has a different frame through which they view those challenges.

 I’ll share some examples having modified identifying factors to preserve anonymity for the families.